apache/druid/docs/tutorials/tutorial-jupyter-docker.md

 The Docker Compose file assigns `8889` for the Jupyter port.
 You can override the port number by setting the `JUPYTER_PORT` environment variable before starting the Docker application.

+If Druid is running local to the same machine as Jupyter, before starting a tutorial, set the `host` variable to `host.docker.internal` within the notebook.

 ### Start Jupyter and Druid

 Running Druid in Docker requires the `environment` file as well as an environment variable named `DRUID_VERSION`,